Skip to content

 Retention modes

-Tryll decides what to keep in memory based on a simple rule:
+Tryll decides what to keep in memory based on a simple rule.
+The same two modes apply to language, embedding, STT, and TTS (each kind has its own cache; sweeps are cross-cache):

 Retention How it is triggered When the model is freed